-At Missouri Southern State University, our passion is preparing you for success through excellent programs designed to teach you the skills needed in these specialized fields.
+At Missouri Southern State University, our passion is preparing students for success through excellent programs designed to teach the skills needed in these specialized fields.

 Students interested in pursuing a degree in Nursing, Dental Hygiene, Kinesiology, Medical Technology, Radiologic Technology, and Respiratory Therapy will find a home in the Julio León Health Sciences Center.

 The 85,000-sq. ft. center includes state-of-the-art human patient simulators and control rooms, allowing future health care providers to gain invaluable experience in a hospital environment.
-The center also features the W. Robert Corley Dental Hygiene Clinic—serving patients throughout the region, a radiology lab, and more.
-The hands-on training offered by our knowledgeable faculty helps Missouri Southern graduates stand out as they enter the job market as health care professionals.
+The center also features the W. Robert Corley Dental Hygiene Clinic—serving patients throughout the region—a radiology lab, and more.

-How would you like to be accepted into medical school before even starting your freshman year of college?
+How would you like to be accepted into medical school before even starting your first year of college?